n0x1/n0x1/README.md

 Currently working on projects with: Python, React, and C

-Outside of code I like romantic poetry and nu-metal
+Outside of code I like romantic poetry, nu-metal, and human languages

 Inquiries: ctmanzo3@icloud.com
 <!--